keylase/nvidia-patch/tools/readme-autogen/README.md

 readme-autogen is a tool for internal usage, which purpose is to simplify maintenance of fresh and correct README files for this project.

-It rebuilds REAME files from templates in `template` directory and driver data specified in `drivers.json` file.
+It rebuilds REAME files from templates located in `templates` directory and driver data specified in `drivers.json` file.

 ## Requirements